agude/agude.github.io/_books/the_tainted_cup.md

 barred by a gate; he is reluctantly let through and finds a body inside.
 Later in {{ this_book }}, we learn that there are immortal Conzulates who, just like
 {{ wolfes }} Megatherians, achieve immortality through constant growth.
-Moreover, the idea of "giant underwater monsters trying to destroy the Empire" applies to both the Megatherians and the Kaiju, although the Kaiju are more direct.
+Moreover, the idea of "giant underwater monsters trying to destroy the Empire applies to both the Megatherians and the Kaiju, although the Kaiju are more direct.